Home > Blogs > Critical Care > CCU Vs. ICU In A Hospital

 Cardiac care units include highly trained professionals and state-of-the-art technology to treat and manage cardiac problems.

-Intensive care units (ICUs) are specialized areas of hospitals that offer round-the-clock care to patients with serious medical conditions or accidents.
+Intensive care units (ICUs) are specialised areas of hospitals that offer round-the-clock care to patients with severe medical conditions or accidents.
 In an ICU, life-sustaining functions, including heart rate, breathing, and blood pressure, are continuously monitored.

 Getting intensive care unit treatment may be necessary if you have any of the following conditions: